How to Become a Social Media Manager (Step-by-Step Guide)

 1. Create a Website

-These days, your website is now your resume.
-Use your page to show who you are as a person, because a company has to trust you to manage their social media.
+These days, your website is your resume.
+Use your page to show who you are as a person because a company has to trust you to manage its social media.

 2. Build Your Own Social Media Channels

 You’re much more likely to get hired as a social media manager if you have a solid number of followers on your own social media accounts.

 Take the time to look at your accounts and ask if each one is a good representation of your abilities as a social media manager.
 You can also create new accounts to showcase your skills and fill out your portfolio.